SoHo

 J/M/Z to Canal Street

-Duane Reade at 598 Broadway between Houston and Prince Streets
+Duane Reade, 598 Broadway between Houston and Prince Streets

-Bank of America at 589 Broadway between Houston and Prince Streets
+Bank of America, 589 Broadway between Houston and Prince Streets

-Northfork Bank at 200 Lafayette Street between Broome and Spring Streets
+Northfork Bank, 200 Lafayette Street between Broome and Spring Streets

-Chase Manhattan Bank at 525 Broadway at Spring Streets
+Chase Manhattan Bank, 525 Broadway at Spring Streets

-The Prince Station at 124 Greene Street between Prince and Houston Streets
+Prince Station, 124 Greene Street between Prince and Houston Streets

-The Village Station at 201 Varick Street at Houston Street
+Village Station, 201 Varick Street at Houston Street

-NYPD 6th Precinct at 233 West 10th Street between Hudson and Bleecker
+6th Precinct, 233 West 10th Street between Hudson and Bleecker Streets,

 56 Spring Street Fruit & Vegetable, 212-966-8275